Anna LoPizzo

-Anna LoPizzo was an Italian immigrant striker killed during the Lawrence Textile Strike (also known as the Bread and Roses Strike), considered one of the most significant struggles in U.S. labor history.

-Anna LoPizzo's death was significant to both sides in the struggle.
-Wrote Bruce Watson in his epic Bread and Roses: Mills, Migrants, and the Struggle for the American Dream, "If America had a Tomb of the Unknown Immigrant paying tribute to the millions of immigrants known only to God and distant cousins compiling family trees, Anna LoPizzo would be a prime candidate to lie in it."
+Anna LoPizzo was an Italian immigrant worker killed during the Lawrence Textile Strike (also known as the Bread and Roses Strike).
+Her death was significant to both sides in the struggle.
+Bruce Watson wrote in his epic Bread and Roses: Mills, Migrants, and the Struggle for the American Dream, "If America had a Tomb of the Unknown Immigrant paying tribute to the millions of immigrants known only to God and distant cousins compiling family trees, Anna LoPizzo would be a prime candidate to lie in it."

 Life

-LoPizzo, born Anna LaMonica, lived on Common Street in Lawrence, Massachusetts.
+LoPizzo, born in Buccheri (Italy SR) 26 November 1878 (Documentation validate) maybe changed her name in Anna LaMonica, lived on Common Street in Lawrence, Massachusetts.

 Death

 On January 29, 1912, officer Oscar Benoit fired on a group of striking workers, hitting and killing LoPizzo.
 This was affirmed by nineteen witnesses.